Plane, car deals mark Chinese state visit to France

 "Eighteen billion euros' worth of contracts.
 That means jobs, growth, and above all the prospect of more to come in the years ahead," Hollande said.

-At the signing ceremony at the president's residence, the Elysee Palace, Dongfeng and PSA Peugeot Citroen, signed a deal in which the Chinese car maker will buy a 14 percent stake as part of a recapitalisation deal for the struggling French carmaker.
+At the signing ceremony at the president's residence, the Elysee Palace, Dongfeng (0489.HK) and PSA Peugeot Citroen (PEUP.PA), signed a deal in which the Chinese car maker will buy a 14 percent stake as part of a recapitalization deal for the struggling French carmaker.

 Peugeot and Dongfeng plan to extend an existing joint venture and Chinese production to enter new Southeast Asian markets and to jointly develop new vehicles and technologies.

-The other highlight of the deal signing was a set of nuclear energy and liquefied natural gas (LNG) agreements involving French utility EDF, nuclear engineering firm Areva, China General Nuclear (CGN), Total and CNOOC - all of which are already working on partnerships in China.
+The other highlight of the deal signing was a set of nuclear energy and liquefied natural gas (LNG) agreements involving French utility EDF (EDF.PA), nuclear engineering firm Areva (AREVA.PA), China General Nuclear (CGN) GDNCP.UL, Total (TOTF.PA) and CNOOC (0883.HK) - all of which are already working on partnerships in China.

 Foreign direct investment (FDI) in both directions between France and China is modest, but France is in deficit there too at the moment.